Mulkey positive for COVID-19, UConn-Baylor women’s game off

 Mulkey now hopes to rejoin the program Jan.
 15, if she shows no symptoms.

+Kansas State, another Big 12 program, said Tuesday it also has paused team activities following COVID-19 test results and contract tracing procedures, leaving the Wildcats unable to meet league-mandated roster thresholds to play games.
+They have postponed their next two games — Sunday at Baylor and Jan.
+14 at home against TCU.

-UConn (6-0) is now scheduled to play at home Saturday against Providence in a Big East game when Huskies coach Geno Auriemma will seek his 1,098th win.
-That would tie him with the late Pat Summitt for second on the all-time wins list.
-Stanford coach Tara VanDerveer set the record earlier this season and now has 1,103.
+UConn (6-0) is now scheduled to play at home Saturday against Providence in a Big East game when Huskies coach Geno Auriemma goes for his 1,098th win.
+That would tie him with the late Pat Summitt for second on the career list..
+Stanford coach Tara VanDerveer set the record this season and now has 1,103.

+The next scheduled game for Baylor is Jan.
+13 at Kansas, but the school medical staff is conducting additional COVID-19 testing to determine the length of the program’s restricted activity.

+UConn has already lost nonconference games this season with Mississippi State, Louisville and now Baylor because of COVID-19 issues.
+Auriemma said he is open to rescheduling one or more of those games, or finding another nonconference game.

+“You could say that it’s canceled and then all of the sudden you wake up one day and you see a game that Baylor had in the middle of the week is gone and a game that we had in the middle of the week is gone and you’re on the phone going, ’Hey, remember that game?
+Could we do it.
+Yeah, let’s do it.
+Boom.
+It’s back on,” he said.
+“I don’t think anything is on for sure and I don’t think anything is off for sure.”

 No. 2 Louisville hasn’t played an ACC game since its league opener Dec.
 9 at Duke.
-The Cardinals had more conference games postponed this week, and on Tuesday played non-conference foe Tennessee-Martin for the second time this season.
+The Cardinals had more conference games postponed this week, and on Tuesday played nonconference opponent Tennessee-Martin for the second time this season.
 Louisville at one point went 23 days without a game.

-The next scheduled game for the Lady Bears (8-1) is Sunday at home against Kansas State but Baylor medical staff are conducting additional COVID-19 testing to determine the length of the program’s restricted activity.
+Auriemma said he and Louisville coach Jeff Walz have talked the last couple of weeks about finding a time to play each other.

+“And every time something does come up that could look possible, something comes up that makes it impossible,” Auriemma said.
+“That seems to be the case for a lot of schools and a lot of conferences.”

-TCU coach Raegan Pebley also missed Saturday games against Baylor because of contact tracing.
+TCU coach Raegan Pebley also missed a Saturday game against Baylor because of contact tracing.

 More AP women’s college basketball: https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25